aeherman/ccrb_sp2021/reports/final_project.md

 I seek to identify potential disciplinary action in terms of rank changes over time associated with board disposition resolution..
 Another way to look at presence of reactions to repeat offenses could be the change in command or precinct.
 -->

-First, let's take a look at the rates of substantiated claims over time.
-It appears that, as time has passed, there have been an increase in number of substantiated and exonerated claims.
+First, let's take a look at the rates of substantiated allegations over time.
+It appears that, as time has passed, there have been an increase in number of substantiated and exonerated allegations.
 More than anything else, this likely reflects increasing investigation ability and improved data storage.
 But, we can see that in the early 2000s, a higher proportion of allegations were exonerated than substantiated, and this differential has lessened in recent years.

 <img src="../src/visualizations/Visuals_files/figure-html/complaint_results_time-1.png" width="672" />

 <!--How is this impacted by admittance of officers into the dataset.-->

-Potentially, officers who had lots of substantiated claims from a few decades ago have been fired, and so are no longer represented in this current dataset.
+Potentially, officers who had lots of substantiated claims from a few decades ago have been fired, and so are no longer represented in this current dataset, so that the actual proportion some decades ago is misrepresentative.
 <!--
 More and more new officers who have had only one substantiated complaint.
 How to control for the missingness of the data.